Skip to main content

 Containers

-Containers highlight essential information that's supposed to stand out from other surrounding content and, if needed, can convey a semantic meaning to the user.
+Containers highlight essential information that should stand out from surrounding content and, if needed, convey a semantic meaning.
 To learn more, visit container component documentation.

 Visual characteristics

-The design tokens reflect this with dedicated container background colors and border radii.
+The design tokens provide dedicated container background colors and border radii.

 Semantics

-You can style containers in five different colors; each color variant can communicate different levels of importance.
+You can style containers in five different colors.
+Each color variant communicates a different level of importance.

-- Neutral: The default container color is neutral, which may appear multiple times on a page.
+1. Neutral: The default container color is neutral.
+It may appear multiple times on a page.

-- Primary: The primary color can communicate important messages to the user.
-They should be used sparingly and only appear once per page at most.
+2. Primary: The primary color communicates important messages to the user.
+It should be used sparingly.
+It can only appear once per page.

-- Success: The success color informs the user that an action or operation was successful.
+3. Success: The success color communicates that an action or operation was successful.

-- Warning: The warning color informs the user that something is about to go wrong and their attention is required.
+4. Warning: The warning color indicates that something is about to go wrong.
+The user's attention is required.

-- Critical: The critical color informs the user that something went wrong and their immediate attention is required.
+5. Critical: The critical color indicates that something went wrong.
+The user's immediate attention is required.

 Emphasis